vodolaz095/telegramnotify/README.md

 I think getting [group id](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id) for telegram bot is not so straightforward.
 Also sending images, files, documents via bash script can be [complicated too](https://stackoverflow.com/questions/50414388/telegram-bot-cant-send-photo-from-disc-bash-script).
-Thats why i made this application, to make things simplier.
+That's why i have made this application, to make things easier.

 Install